On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: Magnetic Fields in Flat FRW Universes

 Once outside the Hubble radius and as long as it stays there, the $B$-field remains causally disconnected and its evolution is only affected by the background expansion.
 Although the electrical conductivity of the universe grows after inflation and currents start to form, causality confines them inside the Hubble horizon.
 This ensures that there can never exist electric currents with superhorizon correlations and, in their absence, the ideal-MHD limit should not be applied to super-Hubble scales.
-Recall that it is the currents that eliminate the electric fields and freeze their magnetic counterparts into the matter.\footnote{The electrical properties of a medium are reflected in Ohm's law, which in its covariant form reads $\mathcal{J}_a=\varsigma E_a$, with $\varsigma$ representing the conductivity scalar~\cite{G}.
-Consequently, to eliminate a superhorizon-sized electric field, requires the presence of currents coherent on the same scales.
-Given that causality forbids the existence of such currents, the $E$-field will not vanish, unless it is fragmented into smaller (individually causally connected) parts.
-Nevertheless, even if we assume that the electric field has somehow been fragmented and eliminated by the local currents, its magnetic counterpart is ``unaware'' of that for as long as it remains causally disconnected. } Moreover, the process of magnetic-flux freezing is causal and \textit{local (causal) physics can never affect superhorizon-sized perturbations}.
-This is exactly what the principle of causality demands (e.g.~see~\cite{R} for analogous quotes).
-Put another way, the time required for the freezing-in information to travel the whole length of a super-Hubble $B$-field is longer than the age of the universe.
+Recall that it is the currents that eliminate the electric fields and freeze their magnetic counterparts into the matter.\footnote{The electrical properties of a medium are reflected in Ohm's law, which in its covariant form reads $\mathcal{J}_a=\varsigma E_a$, with $\varsigma$ representing the conductivity scalar~\cite{G,J}.
+Consequently, to eliminate a~superhorizon-sized electric field, requires the presence of currents coherent on the same scales.
+Given~that causality forbids the existence of such currents, the $E$-field will not vanish, unless it is fragmented into smaller (individually causally connected) parts.
+Nevertheless, even if we assume that the electric field has somehow been fragmented and eliminated by the local currents, its superhorizon-sized magnetic counterpart is ``unaware'' of that for as long as it remains causally disconnected.} Moreover, the process of magnetic-flux freezing is also causal and, as it is well known, \textit{causal physics can never affect superhorizon-sized perturbations}.
+This principle summarises the implications of causality for cosmology (e.g.,~see~\cite{RW}-\cite{Ba} for analogous quotes) and is at the root of the celebrated ``horizon problem''.
+Put another way, causality implies that the time required for the freezing-in information to travel the whole length of a super-Hubble $B$-field is longer than the age of the universe at the time.
 Therefore, the $B$-field cannot re-adjust itself to the new environment and freeze-in, until it has crossed back inside the horizon and come into full causal contact.
-Instead, as long as it remains outside the Hubble horizon, the magnetic field retains only the ``memory'' of its distant past, which implies that its evolution is still governed by the long-wavelength limit (\ref{lsBn}) of the source-free wave-equation (\ref{cBa''2}).
+Instead, as long as it remains outside the Hubble horizon, the magnetic field is immune to causal physics and retains only the ``memory'' of its distant past.
+This implies that the magnetic evolution is still governed by the long-wavelength limit (\ref{lsBn}) of the source-free wave-equation (\ref{cBa''2}).
 In the following sections we will consider the implications of this claim.